FREE Shipping on orders over $899

 • Pain in the abdomen, groin, or lower back

-• Pain in the part between the scrotum and rectum (perineum)
+• Pain in the area between the scrotum and rectum (perineum)

 • Pain or discomfort in the penis or testicles

-• painful ejaculation
+• Painful ejaculation

 • Fever, chills, muscle aches, and other flu-like symptoms (with acute bacterial prostatitis)

-When to see a doctor?
+When to consult a doctor?

 • Inability to urinate

-• Pain or difficulty urinating, plus fever
+• Pain or difficulty urinating, in addition to fever

 • Blood in the urine